f4exb/sdrangel/plugins/samplesource/sdrdaemonfec/readme.md

 The color of the icon indicates stream status:

   - Green: all original blocks have been received for all frames during the last polling timeframe
-  - Blue: some original blocks were reconstructed from FEC blocks for some frames during the last polling timeframe
+  - Magenta/Pink: some original blocks were reconstructed from FEC blocks for some frames during the last polling timeframe
   - No color: some original blocks were definitely lost for some frames during the last polling timeframe

 <h4>4.2: Minimum number of blocks received by frame</h4>